You must have a Cartegraph OMS advanced feature extension to access this feature.

 - Familiarity with Cartegraph Role Administration

 - Overall Operations and Standard Operating Process & Procedures

 - Data entry

 - Generate asset

 - Configuration asset

-This research and analysis reveals how the asset is used by your organization and what data needs to be managed in Cartegraph.
+This research and analysis reveal how the asset is used by your organization and what data needs to be managed in Cartegraph.

 This assessment needs to cover